ccg-v/ft_irc/SERVER_CLASS.md

 - `hints`:

-	Points to a `struct addrinfo` that you’ve already filled out with relevant information ('man getaddrinfo' to see the contents of a `addrinfo` struct).
+	Points to a `struct addrinfo` that you've already filled out with relevant information ('man getaddrinfo' to see the contents of a `addrinfo` struct).
-	Here’s a sample call if you’re a server who wants to listen on your host’s IP address, port 3490.
+	Here's a sample call if you're a server who wants to listen on your host's IP address, port 3490.

 	```c++
 	int status;